ivanyschen/deep_learning_questions/introduction_to_deep_learning.md

 A1.
   - \[ ] <img src="https://latex.codecogs.com/gif.latex?\inline&space;a^{[2](12)}" title="a^{[2](12)}" /> denotes activation vector of the 12th layer on the 2nd training example
-  - \[v] is the activation output by the 4th neuron of the 2nd layer
+  - \[x] is the activation output by the 4th neuron of the 2nd layer
   - \[ ] X is a matrix in which each row is one training example
   - \[x] X is a matrix in which each column is one training example
   - \[x] <img src="https://latex.codecogs.com/gif.latex?\inline&space;a^{[2](12)}" title="a^{[2](12)}" /> denotes the activation vector of the 2nd layer for the 12th training example